nikoschalikias/travel-cork-athens-june2022/tasks.md

 - [x] 20.
 Check Jennys dates for annual leave
     - Last week of July and 1st week of August
 - [ ] 21.
 Review the proccesss for my vodafone number to cosmote
+- [ ] 22.
+Review bank holodays for summer
 -